• Skip to primary navigation

 • Vegan Lentil Cabbage Rolls

-• Lemon Garlic Cauliflower Steaks
+• Harissa Cauliflower Steaks

 • Pesto Stuffed Portobello Mushrooms

-A white plate filled with vegan scalloped potatoes, macaroni and cheese, vegan turkey, and green peas on a gray background.
+A white plate filled with scalloped potatoes, macaroni and cheese, vegan turkey, and green peas on a gray background.

 Success Tips

 • When you bake the potatoes, cover it with parchment paper for the first 40 minutes and then remove it for the last 20 minutes to brown the top layer.
-If you bake it uncovered, the casserole will get too dark after 60 minutes.
+If you bake it uncovered, the top will get too dark after 60 minutes.

-A white plate filled with vegan scalloped potatoes, lentil loaf, and green peas next to a blue plaid napkin.
+A white plate filled with scalloped potatoes, lentil loaf, and green peas next to a blue plaid napkin.

-More Vegan Potato Recipes You'll Love!
+Want More Vegan Potato Recipes?

-Roasted Sweet Potato Black Bean Enchiladas
+• Vegan Sweet Potato Black Bean Enchiladas

-Mushroom Gravy & Mashed Potatoes
+• Mushroom Gravy with Mashed Potatoes

-WFPB Macaroni and Cheese
+• WFPB Macaroni and Cheese

-Slow Cooker Split Pea Potato Soup
+• Slow Cooker Split Pea Potato Soup

 Vegan Scalloped Potatoes Florentine

-5 from 6 votes
+5 from 11 votes

 Print Pin Rate